Do You Need an Editor?

 The answer is complex.
 It could be one issue, perhaps a dull, tired opening, a writer's neglect or ignorance of the publishing industry's standard techniques, or a combination of them all.

 I specialize in the Novel's 1st Chapter, CRITICAL to your success.
 If you haven't incorporated at least 3 of the 5 Essential Elements in your opening pages, you risk losing the agent/publisher/reader.
 Do you know what they're looking for?
 Check my 1st Chapter Analysis & Edit page for information on making sure your opening pages will attract and hold a reader's attention.
 I've led 1st Chapter workshops in the Southern California area and have discussed some of the elements in HOW TO WRITE YOUR BOOK FROM IDEA TO OUTLINE TO FINISHED NOVEL, Kindle version.

 Your job as a writer is to present your manuscript/story in the best possible light.

 My job as an editor is to help you accomplish that goal.
 I offer editing via email, one-on-one coaching in my local area, and FREE writing, editing, and grammar tips.
 Like most published authors, I went through many heart-breaking rejections in my early career.
-After guidence from agents, editors, and from beta readers, I learned what it takes to keep readers turning pages.
+After guidance from agents, editors, and from beta readers, I learned what it takes to keep readers turning pages.
 With my editing services, my plotting ebook, and my 1st chapter analysis, I'm happy to help you and share what I've learned.